makersacademy/rps-challenge/README.md

 Goal: To be able to develop a web app for playing rock/paper/scissors game.

-Sub Goal: Be able to execute a feature test which displays a web page that say 'Welcome to Rock/Paper/Scissors'(Creating the home page, displaying the name of the game)
+Sub Goal 1 : Be able to execute a feature test which displays a web page that say 'Welcome to Rock/Paper/Scissors'(Creating the home page, displaying the name of the game)

 Steps taken:
 1) run the bundle install